About the Finger Lakes

 Food processing: Artisan Meats makes hand-crafted sausages and charcuterie which are sold in area supermarkets and served at local restaurants.

-Wine: Canandaigua Wine Company, founded here in 1945, has a production facility in the city.
-In later years it joined forces with other companies to form Constellation Brands, the world's largest wine producer and distributor.
-Constellation Brands headquarters are based in nearby Victor, but the company has a warehouse and distribution facility in Canandaigua.
+Wine: Canandaigua Wine Company, founded in 1945, has a production facility in the city.
+In later years it joined with other companies to form Constellation Brands, the world's largest wine producer and distributor.
+Constellation Brands headquarters are based in nearby Victor, with a warehouse and distribution facility in Canandaigua.

 Retail: There are many small, independently owned stores in Canandaigua, from art galleries to fashions to toys, most located along Main Street.
 The Route 331 commercial corridor is home to many large car dealerships and service businesses.

 Tourism: Canandaigua is home to full-service hotels, as well as many smaller hotels, motels, inn and bed and breakfasts.
 There are also many tourism attractions in the city and town, including Roseland Waterpark, Roseland Wake Park, Sonnenberg Gardens & Mansion State Historic Park, and the New York Kitchen.
 Canandaigua Sailboard on Lakeshore Drive offers kayak and watercraft rentals and lessons.

 The Canandaigua City School District has twice received the Blue Ribbon School of Excellence Award.